ewjmulder/immerse/domain/README.md

 A further reason within Immerse is that a `Scenario` object (or any domain object for that matter) can be re-used / re-played multiple times without the risk of state pollution by previous actions or tricky reset methods.

 There are a few points where this concept is hard to uphold.
+Implementations of the extension point interfaces mentioned above might contain state.
 For instance an implementation of `Playback` may need to keep state about the amount of loops done or of elapsed time.
 And an `AudioResource` should not return the same `AudioInputStream` each time, cause that has internal state about the playback position.
 In those cases the solution is to let the domain object return a `Supplier` that can construct a new instance (that has state) every time a certain producer method is called.
 The domain object itself has no state, but can produce an object that has.
 The code that uses this domain should then keep track of those stateful objects and their lifecycle.
-This means there are no implementations of the `Playback` interface provided in the domain module (but you can find them in the audio-streaming module).

-### Extensible

-The case classes like `Scenario`, `Room` and `Speaker` are fixed, but the domain module defines several extension points for dynamic logic.
-At those points an interface is defined and mostly several implementations are already provided.
-But of course it's possible to create your own implementation as well.
-The following interfaces exist:
-* `AudioResource`, that can provide an AudioInputStream
-* `Playback`, for defining when to stop the playback of a scenario
-* `DynamicLocation`, a location that changes over time
-* `VolumeRatiosAlgorithm`, that calculated the relative volumes for all speakers
-* `NormalizeAlgorithm`, that normalizes the relative volumes for the speakers

 ### Validation